skinny-pete/eubulideshardhat/README.md

 - **Fungible Liquidity** Share tokens are ERC20-compliant and are not tied to the non-fungible user position, so liquidity can be used elsewhere while users earn.

 ## Setup 🚀
+Note that the code is on 'master' branch *not* main

 1. Install the required packages:
    ```bash